Energid/npp-ecscript/README.md

 the "Import..." button and, in the Open dialog that appears, select the 'EcScriptUDL.xml' file from your cloned copy of this repository.
 Click on the "Open" button to close the Open dialog.
 Click on the X in the top-right corner of the User Defined Language dialog to close it.
+Restart Nodepad++.
+Verify there is now an "EcScript" menu item under the "Language" menu.

 Comments and Suggestions
 ------------------------